12 Things Your Kids Can Do in Sunset Country

 5. Take a Kid Fishing

-Even if you're not an angler yourself, you and your kids can still enjoy the activity that is the number one reason people visit Sunset Country - fishing!
+Even if you're not an angler, you and your kids can still enjoy the activity, and that is the number one reason people visit Sunset Country - fishing!
 The best option, in this case, is to hire the services of a local fishing guide.
-Even simpler than that is just buy your kids a couple of fishing rods and go down to the docks in any community and try to catch a fish.
+Even more straightforward than that is just buy your kids a couple of fishing rods and go down to the docks in any community and try to catch a fish.
 It's a really fun way to spend the afternoon.

 Atikokan Ontario Family Fishing